ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ### Workflow

-Create a Python package `NI Measurement Plug-in Package Builder` which builds Python measurement plug-ins as NI package files and uploads them to SystemLink feeds using `nisystemlink-feeds-manager` package, thereby reducing the manual efforts of creating the files with packaging information and running the `nipkg.exe` to build the measurement.
+Create a Python package `NI Measurement Plug-in Package Builder` which builds Python measurement plug-ins as NI package files and uploads them to SystemLink feeds using `NI SystemLink Feeds Manager` package, thereby reducing the manual efforts of creating the files with packaging information and running the `nipkg.exe` to build the measurement.
 The built measurements are available under the specific file location shown in the CLI.
 The CLI Tool prompts the user with necessary information about the inputs required and the outputs created.
 It validates the provided measurement plug-in by checking for the required files `measurement.py, pyproject.toml, start.py` for running the measurement in discovery services.
 If any one of these files gets missed, then it warns the user with the appropriate message and does not build the package.
-CLI should inform the user about the progress of building packages and uploading to SystemLink through status messages.
-If any unexpected event occurs, then the `log.txt` file path should be prompted on the CLI to check and debug the issue.
+CLI will inform the user about the progress of building packages and uploading to SystemLink through status messages.
+If any unexpected event occurs, then the `log.txt` file path will be prompted on the CLI to check and debug the issue.

-This package should support interactive and non-interactive mode for building the packages.
+This package will support interactive and non-interactive mode for building the packages.

 #### Non-interactive mode